-Now known as The Anderson Center for the Arts (TACA), activities include a wide range of exhibits, events and classes in addition to hosting weddings, receptions and civic activities.
+Now known as the Anderson Museum of Art (AMOA), activities include a wide range of exhibits, events and classes in addition to hosting weddings, receptions and civic activities.
 Upon visiting the center, it is evident that the director, staff and board remain committed to the mission of enriching the community through the visual arts.

 Click here for an overview of the restoration project.